plaidchat/plaidchat/CONTRIBUTING.md

 - If there was an original issue, then please provide a link to
 - Otherwise, please provide description that follows the guidelines from [Issues](#issues)
+- Please focus on 1 feature/patch at a time in a pull request
+	- If multiple features/patches, consider creating multiple pull requests for each one
+- Please collapse/squash new commits in a pull request into 1 commit
+	- If this depends on another pull request, do not collapse/squash that pull request's commit into this one's

 # Contributing
 Interested in contributing?
 Great, we are always looking for more great people.